 The SMBus thermal sensor located on the processor includes the ability to interrupt the SMBus when a fault condition exists.
 The fault conditions consist of: 1) a processor thermal diode value measurement that exceeds a user-defined high or low threshold programmed into the Command Register or 2) disconnection of the processor thermal diode from the thermal sensor.
 The interrupt can be enabled and disabled via the thermal sensor Configuration Register and is delivered to the system board via the SM\ALERT# open drain output.
 Once latched, the SM\ALERT# should only be cleared by reading the Alert Response byte from the Alert Response Address of the thermal sensor.
-The interrupt can be enabled and disabled via the system board via the SM\ALERT# should only be cleared by reading the Alert Response byte from the Alert Response Address of the thermal sensor.
-The Alert Response Address is a special slave address shown in Table 40.
-The

-SM\ALERT# will be cleared once the SMBus master device reads the slave ARA unless the fault condition persists.
+The Alert Response Address is a special slave address shown in Table 43.
+The SM\ALERT# will be cleared once the SMBus master device reads the slave ARA unless the fault condition persists.
 Reading the Status Register or setting the mask bit within the Configuration Register does not clear the interrupt.